thriveweb/cordner/content/services/export-marketing-development-grants-emdg.md

 ---
 template: SingleService
-slug: our-services/r-d-grants-and-taxation-entitlements/export-marketing-development-grants-emdg
 title: Export Marketing Development Grants (EMDG)
-subtitle: The EMDG program encourages all small to medium sized Australian businesses to develop export markets.
 status: Published
+order: 5
+featuredImage: /images/uploads/rd--image.jpg
+icon: /images/uploads/rd-advisory--icon.svg
+parentService: 'R&D, Grants and Taxation Entitlements'
+contentImage: /images/uploads/chart.jpg
 categories:
-  - category: R&D, Grants and Taxation Entitlements
+  - category: 'R&D, Grants and Taxation Entitlements'
   - category: Export Marketing Development Grants (EMDG)
-featuredImage: /images/uploads/rd--image.jpg
-icon: /images/uploads/rd-advisory--icon.svg
-parentService: R&D, Grants and Taxation Entitlements
-order: 5
 ---

 An annual reimbursement up to 50% will be provided for expenses incurred on export promotional activities in each financial year.
 Typical of all grant programs there are conditions to be met, some of which are listed below;